-As far as taxes go, repairs to rental property are always better than improvements.
+As far as taxes go, repairs to a rental property are always better than improvements.
 Why?
-The entire cost of a repair is deductible in a single year, while the cost of an improvement to rental property may have to be depreciated over as much as 27.5 years.
+The entire cost of a repair is deductible in a single year, while the cost of an improvement to the rental property may have to be depreciated over as much as 27.5 years.

-How do you tell the difference between a repair and an improvement?
-Here’s the basic rule from the IRS: An expense is for an improvement if it:
+Here's the basic rule from the IRS: An expense is for an improvement if it:

 In contrast, expenses you incur that don't result in a betterment, restoration, or adaptation are currently deductible repairs.

 Here are some tips to help you ensure that an expense will constitute a repair, not an improvement.